Teach Philosophy 101

 Take advantage of the rich experiential background that students with disabilities can bring to our classes.
 In a safe academic environment, these students bring a completely new perspective to the classroom.
 Among other things, Whitman tells us that they may challenge many of the dominant assumptions of our culture, disrupting the “narrative concerning autonomy and self-sufficiency” held by many students (Whitman 352).

 Whitman’s is only one of a number of equally important essays in this volume.
-Your editor also strongly recommends that every thoughtful person should read Robert F. Murphy's The Body Silent: the Different World of the Disabled.
+Immerwahr recommends that every thoughtful person should read Robert F. Murphy's The Body Silent: the Different World of the Disabled.
 Murphy is a professor of Anthropology at Columbia, who suffered from a disease that progressively disabled him.
-This book was life-changing for me and for everyone I know who read it.
+This book was life-changing for Immerwahr and for everyone he knows who read it.

 Learning Disabilities

-Many students with learning disabilities do extremely well in higher education.
-Students with documented learning disabilities also have a right to specific accommodations.
-Most institutions have an office that supports these students, and faculty members are usually informed of what accommodations are necessary.
+Students with documented learning disabilities have a right to specific accommodations.
+At this point, practically all institutions have an office that supports these students, and faculty members are usually informed of what accommodations are necessary.
 Here are a few of the most common problems and some of the recommended accommodations.
-Many of these steps will also help students who do not have documented learning disabilities as well.
+Many of these steps you can take to address such issues will also help students who do not have documented learning disabilities.

 Sources: